bashofmann/rancher-monitoring-v1-to-v2/README.md

 # rancher-monitoring v1 to v2 migration

 Small helper scripts to migrate alerts and Grafana dashboards from monitoring v1 to v2 introduced in Rancher 2.5.
+These require the use of a Rancher Bearer API Token with no scope.

 ## Installation